ku1ik/bitpocket/README.md

 file creation/removal to avoid known rsync problem when doing 2-way syncing with deletion.

+bitpocket can use any server which you have ssh access to for its central storage.
+If you have gigabytes of free disk space on your hosting server you can finally make use of it.

 ## Installation

 Clone repository and symlink `bitpocket` bin to sth in your `$PATH`: